The Best of Richard & Linda Thompson: The Island Records Years

-Island Records issued this compilation in 2000 as the first step in a program to re-master and re-issue the albums that Richard and Linda Thompson had cut for them.
+The Best of Richard & Linda Thompson: The Island Records Years is a 2000 compilation album of songs by Richard and Linda Thompson.
+Island Records issued this compilation as the first step in a program to re-master and re-issue the albums that Richard and Linda Thompson had cut for them.

 The tracks are drawn mostly from the duo's three albums for Island: I Want to See the Bright Lights Tonight, Hokey Pokey and Pour Down Like Silver, though two tracks are taken from Richard Thompson's first solo album Henry the Human Fly; there is also an alternate recording of "A Heart Needs a Home" and a live version of "The Calvary Cross" with an extended guitar solo, both of which originally appeared on the 1976 compilation album (guitar, vocal).

-This compilation was released in the UK under the name The End of the Rainbow: an introduction to Richard & Linda Thompson with an identical track listing and similar artwork.
+This compilation was released in the UK under the name The End of the Rainbow: An Introduction to Richard & Linda Thompson with an identical track listing and similar artwork.